LowTechCoder/rpi4-retroarch-guide/README.md

 * Configure RetroArch
 * Install a script to autostart Retroarch, shutdown the Rraspbery Pi, and backup RetroArch config files to the thumbdrive.

-During Raspberry Pi OS Installation,
-Choose Auto login, choose a password, and do anything else it asks for.

 ## Boot up Raspberry Pi OS and lets get started

+First lets make sure the Raspberry Pi OS logs on automatically.

+Desktop Menu > Preferences > Raspberry Pi Configuration > System > Auto Login > [yes]

 Connect to the internet the usual way and then open a Terminal and update.
 The '-y' automatically chooses 'yes' during package installation.
 We'll use it in this project to make things quicker, but be careful with this flag when installing things.